supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_L12_Azure_Deployments_Using_Resource_Manager_Templates.md

 ## Lab objectives

-After you complete this lab, you will be able to:
+In this lab, you will perform:

-- Understand and create a Azure Bicep Templates.
+- Creating a Azure Bicep Templates.
-- Create a reusable Bicep module for storage resources.
+- Creating a reusable Bicep module for storage resources.
-- Upload Linked Template to Azure Blob Storage and generate SAS token.
+- Uploading Linked Template to Azure Blob Storage and generate SAS token.
-- Modify the main template to use the module.
+- Modifying the main template to use the module.
-- Modify the main template to update dependencies.
+- Modifying the main template to update dependencies.
-- Deploy all the resources to Azure using Azure Bicep Templates.
+- Deploying all the resources to Azure using Azure Bicep Templates.
-- Deploy resources to Azure using linked templates
+- Deploying resources to Azure using linked templates
 ## Estimated time: 45 minutes

 ## Architecture Diagram